davidbrodrick/open-monica/ConfigFiles.md

 # File Locations #

 ## Bundled Resources ##
 Most configuration files live in the `config/` subdirectory of the open-monica project directory.
-These get built into the jar file when you build MoniCA (therefore you need to rebuild the jar file if you change the files).
+These files originally were built into the jar file when MoniCA is built (therefore you need to rebuild the jar file if you change the files).
+More recently, MoniCA can be configured to only require a restart to activate new configuration files.

 An enumeration of these files includes the following: